composewell/streamly/dev/MAINTAINING.md

 * severity:high

-### Change impact
+### API impact

 For a user visible issue whether it has a release/changelog impact:

-* enhancement: includes a new feature or enhancement
+* api:new: includes a new feature or enhancement
-* breaking: has a breaking impact on existing deployments
+* api:breaking: has a breaking impact on existing deployments
-* deprecating: deprecates an existing functionality
+* api:deprecating: deprecates an existing functionality

 __RULE__: Any commit that may affect the end user in some way MUST have either a changelog entry OR MUST have an issue marked with one of the